BitcoinDesign/Guide/guide/content-guidelines.md

 #### Write in the open if you can

-It is healthy to get early feedback as it may prevent you from going into a wrong direction for too long.
+It is healthy to get early feedback as it may prevent you from going in the wrong direction for too long.
 There is a whole community around you to help you create better content that helps more people.